Best Espresso Grinders Under $500 (2026)

 Burrs: 40mm Conical Steel

-Retention: ~1.5g
+Retention: 1.5g

-• ✓ Digital timer for consistency
+• ✓ Digital timer enables consistent timed dosing

-• ✗ Slower grind speed
+• ✗ Slower 8-10 second grind time compared to competitors

 #5

-Best Manual Grinder
+Best Manual Grinder Alternative

 1Zpresso J-Max